MalikHack007/Radix-Tree-CSPB2270/README.md

 cd build
 ./run_app
 ```
+>Note that with multi-config generators like Visual Studio 17 2022, the executable will be stored under a folder named after the name of the configuration.
+In that case, simply go to the folder for the debug configuration and you should be able to find the .exe or binary file run_app.

 #### To Run the Front End:
 ```bash
 cd "../FRONT END/radix-tree-front-end" #go to the FRONT END/radix-tree-front-end directory